venustuspl/Coding-Standards-Best-Practices/README.md

 - Prefer fewer arguments.
 - Have no side effects.
 - Don't use flag arguments.
 Split method into several independent methods that can be called from the client without the flag.

+# Source code structure

+- Separate concepts vertically.
+- Related code should appear vertically dense.
+- Declare variables close to their usage.
+- Dependent functions should be close.
+- Similar functions should be close.
+- Place functions in the downward direction.
+- Keep lines short.
+- Don't use horizontal alignment.
+- Use white space to associate related things and disassociate weakly related.
+- Don't break indentation.